zx64/CnC_Remastered_Collection/README.md

-# Building
+# Getting Started

+You'll need Visual Studio 2019 with the C++ toolchain installed as well as the MFC libraries.

+Ensure you've run the game at least once to create various profile directories.

+You'll probably want to configure the game to run in a window and turn off "Constrain Mouse Cursor To Game Window" for easier switching between the game and Visual Studio.

 Open CnCRemastered.sln in Visual Studio 2019 and build.

-# Using the build output

-Ensure you've run the game at least once

 (WIP) Run `mods/make_junctions.bat` to junction the build output directories into your game's Mods directory.

+Next time you run the game, you'll see the new mods in the Mods tab of the Options menu.

 # Debugging Notes